 Junior Ranger Night Explorer–Earn a Night Sky Badge or work on it during your stay.

-Junior Firefighter Program–An opportunity to learn about the important work of the U.S. Forest Service along with the NPS.
+Junior Firefighter Program–An opportunity to learn about the important work of the U.S. Forest Service and the NPS.

 Lassen Volcanic National Park Volcano Club–Pick up a Volcano Card at the Visitor Center and complete the required activities.